-In November last year, SAHMRI celebrated its fifth anniversary in our building.
-Having grown from its earliest days into a thriving research community of more than 450 staff and 300 additional partners, we believed it was time to create a new structure which better reflected our research and translational strengths.
-It was also important to better reflect our vision for the future of health and medical research, and the health care system, to create and deliver optimised, precision health care solutions for all Australians, across their life course, with a spotlight on greater living.
+In a little over five years SAHMRI has grown from an idea into a thriving research community of more than 450 staff and 300 additional partners.
+In response to this growth, a new structure has been determined to better reflect the institute's research and translational strengths.
+It was also important to better reflect our vision for the future of health and medical research and the health care system, to create and deliver optimised, precision health care solutions for all Australians, across their life course, with a spotlight on greater living.

 The restructure was multifaceted, identifying a need for: